shubjadh/Github-manager/server/readme.md

 3. http://localhost:9500/repository/1

-after this go to the basic-project directory and execute 'yarn dev'.
+After this go to the basic-project directory and execute 'yarn dev'.